 U – Understand your need for comfort.
 You may want a recurve bow that’s aesthetic, but your number one priority should be how comfortable it is from the grip, weight, down to the placement of rest.

 R – Right arrows are not the same as perfect arrows.
 What may be perfect for others may not be right for you.
 If your draw length is 30”, then you should get arrows that are 31 or 32 inches long.
 The length of the right arrows is then determined by your draw length.
 Once you improve, the length of your arrows should also increase.
 Pick decent arrows first and don’t focus on finding the “perfect arrows”.

 V – Visit sites that offer reviews.
 You have to know the positive and negative feedback of the customers because further reading will help you decide if you really need that product.

 E – Estimate your budget.
 You need to know how much you’re willing to pay for a recurve bow.
 This way, you can save time by scanning the ones that are between your preferred price range.

-The Recurve bows have been rapidly pushed throughout the recent years and products are at a very high quality.
-There are so many products to choose from but hopefully I have made it a lot easier for you to make up your mind.
+The quality of these bows has rapidly been pushed throughout the recent years.
+There are so many products to choose from but hopefully, I have made it a lot easier for you to make up your mind.
 We also have a compound bow buying guide and an in-depth crossbow guide.
 Both of these guides will quickly help you find the perfect bow for your needs.
 If you’re looking to hunt, we also have a hunting bow guide.